What is a Financial Aid Award Letter?

 What is the Expected Family Contribution (EFC)?

 Your EFC is the amount of money you and your family can reasonably contribute toward your education for the academic year.
-The EFC is calculated by a federal formula, using the information you provided on your FAFSA.
-EFC is used to determine the amount of Federal Pell Grant and other aid you may be eligible to receive.
+The EFC is calculated by a federal formula, using the information you provided on your FAFSA and it is used to determine the amount of Federal Pell Grant and other aid you may be eligible to receive.

 What is Total Financial Need?